aps-8id-dys/bluesky/qserver.md

 agate% ./qserver.sh status
 Must manage queueserver process on 8idpixirad.xray.aps.anl.gov.
 This is agate.xray.aps.anl.gov.
 ```

+Please only use the `run` command for interactive debugging sessions.
+When done,
+run the queueserver using the `restart` command.

 ### Start the bluesky queueserver client GUI